-The following table shows the violent crime rates in Norfolk and Virginia Beach.
-Since the last reporting period (2012-2014), the general violent crime rate in Norfolk and Virginia Beach has increased.
+The table on the following page shows the violent crime rates in Norfolk and Virginia Beach.38 Since the last reporting period (2012-2014), the general violent crime rate in Norfolk and Virginia Beach has increased.

 Norfolk's violent crime rate is significantly higher than Virginia and Virginia.
 Norfolk homicides are also significantly higher than Virginia; Virginia Beach homicides are slightly lower.
 Firearm fatalities in Norfolk are also much higher than Virginia Beach and Virginia.